New in Sketch — Multi-paste, better gradients, faster Symbols, and more Learn more

 • Generating new screens from templates using existing components

 Looking for more ways to use our MCP server?
-Check out our skills repo and a recent blog post with some MCP server use cases.
+Check out our agents repo and a recent blog post with some MCP server use cases.

 How to start Sketch’s MCP Server